mrpep/myblog/content/posts/audio-lm/index.en.md

 ## Turning GPT2 into an audio generator

-GPT2 () is the predecessor of GPT3, and it's actually a lot smaller so it can fit in a consumer-grade GPU.
+GPT2 (Radford et al., 2019) is the predecessor of GPT3, and it's actually a lot smaller so it can fit in a consumer-grade GPU.
 It's basically a transformer with the causal attention mask that allows us to use it for language modelling.
 Using it in Python is very easy, thanks to HuggingFace transformers:
 ```python
 from transformers import GPT2Model